scaleapi/scaleapi-ruby/README.md

 If you're having trouble finding your API Key or Callback Auth Key, then go to the [Scale Dashboard](https://dashboard.scaleapi.com).
 If you set a default `callback_url` in your account settings, you won't need to pass it in everytime.

 ## Creating Tasks

+This gem supports two ways of creating tasks.
+You can call `create_#{tasktype}_task` on the `scale` object or you can call `scale.tasks.create` and pass in the corresponding `type`.
+Upon success, it will return the appropriate object for that task type.
+Upon failure, it will raise an application-level error.

+For every type of task, you can pass in the following options when creating:
+- `callback_url`: a URL to send the webhook to upon completion.
+This is required when there is no default callback URL set when either initializing the `Scale` object or in your account settings.
+- `urgency`: a string indicating how long the task should take, options are `immediate`, `day`, or `week`.
+The default is `day`.
+- `metadata`: a `Hash` that contains anything you want in it.
+Use it for storing data relevant to that task, such as an internal ID for your application to associate the task with.
+Note that the keys of the `Hash` will be returned as `String` rather than `Symbol`.

 ### Categoriation Tasks